IgKh/katvan/README.md

   cmake --build build -t install -j
 ```

 If all is successful, an application bundle will appear in the `build/dist` directory.
-It can be dragged to the `Applications` library to install, after which the build directory can be discarded (but not the installed dependencies).
+It can be dragged to the `Applications` library for installation, after which the build directory can be discarded (but not the installed dependencies).

 ## Contributing

 At this point in the project's life, code contributions are generally not accepted.
-This exists to meet my personal need with a well-defined goal in mind, and made available in hope it is useful for others with similar needs.
+This project exists to meet my personal need, and is currently rapidly evolving with a well-defined goal in mind.
+It is made available in hope that it is useful for others with similar needs.

 Issues detailing bug reports and suggestions are welcome, but please don't expect much.